Kingsquee/Worldsong/README.md

 Worldsong is a framework that enables safe, easy, and _fast_ runtime editing of your application's behaviour, without sacrificing performance or state data integrity.

-We do this by maintaining a hard separation between data and process, and further splitting them into the smallest compilation crates that make sense.
+We do this by maintaining a hard separation between data and process, and further splitting these into the smallest compilation crates that make sense.
 This allows anything on the 'process' side to be changed with minimal compilation, leaving your application's state data untouched.

 Quickstart
 ----------